ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

     - The names of the `cache-valkey-config` config map, `cache-valkey-acl` and `cache-valkey-exporter-user` secrets have a hash as a suffix, added by Kustomize.
 The hash is calculated from the content of the renamed resources.

-    - Both `cache-valkey-exporter-user` and `cache-valkey-acl` secrets are printed obfuscated in base64 format, but in different ways:
+    - Both `cache-valkey-exporter-user` and `cache-valkey-acl` secrets are printed obfuscated in base64 format, but in slightly different ways:

       - Since the `cache-valkey-exporter-user` secret is a set of environment variables, only their values are obfuscated.

       - The `cache-valkey-acl` secret is declared as a file, so its whole content is printed obfuscated.

     - Another detail to notice is how the label `app: cache-valkey` appears not only as label in the `metadata` section of all the resources, but Kustomize has also set it as `selector` both in the `Service` and the `StatefulSet` resources declarations.

-    - There's also a particularity that might seem odd.
-The `defaultMode` of the `valkey-config` and `valkey-acl` volumes is shown as `292` instead of the `0444` value set in the `StatefulSet` resource declaration.
-It is not a mistake, just the way the permission value is translated into Kubernetes.
-The file will have the permission mode set as it is specified in the original `Deployment` resource.

 3. If you installed the `kubeconform` command in your `kubectl` client system (as explained in the [G026 guide](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md#validate-kubernetes-configuration-files-with-kubeconform)), you can validate the Kustomize output with it.
 So, assuming you have dumped the output in a `cache-valkey.k.output.yaml` file, execute the following: